cdbyl/cdbyl_autogis/docs/lessons/lesson-1/geometry-objects.md

 second, optional, parameter `holes` can be a list of holes to cut out of `shell` (the items in the list can be the same data types as `shell`).

-For now, let’s create a simple polygon without any holes.
+For now,let’s create a simple polygon without any holes.
 The first example uses **(at least three) coordinate tuples** (three points are required to form a surface):